 This zine is a resource for the youth in our programming (high school and post-secondary students primarily), as well as available for distribution for the community at large.

-Visit our centre for your copy! (by donation) Or email email@example.com for a free digital copy.
+Visit our centre for a copy! (by donation) Or email email@example.com for a free digital copy.

 The SAY Collective offers semi-regular film screenings.
 We showcase films either from South Asia or that involve the experience of South Asian folks living in North America.
 The purpose of these film screenings is to have a space to watch these films critically, in a collective social setting, and potentially connect with other folks through the ideas the films provoke for us.